LearnFintech

 6. Data Advantage

-16M customers and $100B in transfers generate valuable data.
-This enables better fraud detection, better pricing, and better matching.
+15M+ customers and £145B+ in cross-border transfers generate valuable data.
+This enables better fraud detection, better pricing, and better matching of opposite-direction flows.

 Challenges to the Moat: